 Emily Webster-Zuber, piano

-Emily is a sophomore in high school, and studies piano at Colburn with Gideon Rubin.
-Last summer, she was invited to Concerto Fest Europa, where she performed a Mozart concerto in Slovakia and Austria.
+Emily is a sophomore in high school.
+She studied piano at Colburn with Jee Sung Kang for nine years, and is currently a student of Robert Ward.
+Last summer, she was invited to Concerto Fest Europa, where she performed the Mozart two piano concerto in Slovakia and Austria with her sister Kaitlin (below).
 At Colburn, Emily has also studied chamber music, music theory, tap dancing, and choir.
 Emily is also interested in composition, and is participating in Sounds Promising as a composer as well.
-Along with her sister Kaitlin (below), Emily co-founded Musical Traces.
+Alongside Kaitlin, Emily co-founded the organization Musical Traces.

 Kaitlin Webster-Zuber, piano

-Kaitlin is currently a freshman at UC Santa Barbara.
-Prior to arriving there, she studied with Gideon Rubin at the Colburn School.
+Kaitlin is currently a freshman at UC Santa Barbara, studying under Dr. Charles Asche.
+Prior to arriving there, she studied with Jee Sung Kang at the Colburn School.
 She studies composition privately with Ian Krouse (faculty, UCLA).
-With her sister Kaitlin, she participated in Concerto Fest Europa and co-founded Musical Traces.
+She and her sister Emily co-founded Musical Traces.
 Kaitlin’s writing has been featured on the Wallis Annenberg Performing Arts Center’s website.
-She is also passionate about music education, and different ways of connecting communities through music.
-Like her sister Emily, she is also participating in Salastina’s Sounds Promising Young Composers Program.
+Emily and Kaitlin performed the Mozart double concerto in Bratislava (Summer 2018).
+Kaitlin is also passionate about music education, and different ways of connecting communities through music.
+Like her sister Emily, she is also participating in Salastina’s Sounds Promising Young Composers Program

 Kaitlin performs alongside tenor Josh Wheeler on Salastina’s “Lost Love” program, February 9 and 10.
 She also performs her sister Emily’s piece written specifically for her on “Sounds Local,” April 6 and 7.